thenativeweb/wolkenkit-documentation/src/docs/1.0.0/reference/debugging-an-application/attaching-a-debugger/index.md

 $ wolkenkit start --debug
 ```

-You are also able to enable debug mode for an already running application by providing the `--debug` flag to the `wolkenkit restart` or `wolkenkit reload` command.

 :::hint-tip
 > **Stay debugging**
 >
-> If you need to run `wolkenkit restart` or `wolkenkit reload` while your application is running in debug mode, you do not have to provide the `--debug` flag again.
-Your application will stay in debug mode.
+> If you run `wolkenkit restart` or `wolkenkit reload` while your application is running in debug mode, your application stays in debug mode.
 :::

 ## Debugging an application